Moving to the Mara from Amboseli & the Big Tuskers

 Deciding not to follow them, we headed back to where the Fast Five were located, grabbing a couple of bird shots of an Ostrich and Hammerkop on the way.
 By now we were getting to the middle of the day and unsurprisingly the boys were snoozing in the shade.
 We stayed with them for a while and then decided to find a suitable spot for lunch.

 It was around 2:30pm when we got back to them and the sky had clouded over.
-Joseph was convinced they were going to hunt and sure enough, about thirty minutes later they started walking.
+Joseph said; “it seems like they are going to hunt” and sure enough, about thirty minutes later they started walking.
 They covered a good distance and went into some bushes, scent-marking as they went, and then appeared the other side of the bushes.
 At that point they showed a passing interest in a Buffalo herd nearby, but at no time did they hunt.

 By now, time was getting on and we were a long way from the camp, so we set off back to base.
 Fortunately we had some time in hand as we had some bird encounters on the way, starting with a magnificent Martial Eagle.
 Next up was a Marabou Stork, not the most attractive of birds, but followed by an African Fish Eagle and finally a Grey-headed Kingfisher.

-Already, the Mara portion of the trip was a quarter done, but the days to come were going to be equally as good.
+Two days had passed after moving to the Mara, so that portion of the trip was a quarter done, but the following days were going to be equally as good.
 More next time….